Ken Paxton

-After Joe Biden won the 2020 U.S. presidential election and Donald Trump refused to concede while making false claims of election fraud, Paxton aided Trump in his efforts to overturn the result, from filing the unsuccessful Texas v.
-Pennsylvania case in the U.S. Supreme Court to speaking at the rally Trump held on January 6, 2021, that immediately preceded the 2021 U.S. Capitol attack.
+After Joe Biden won the 2020 U.S. presidential election and Donald Trump refused to concede while making unfounded claims of election fraud, Paxton aided Trump in his efforts to overturn the result.
+He filed the unsuccessful Texas v.
+Pennsylvania case in the U.S. Supreme Court and spoke at the rally Trump held on January 6, 2021, in Washington, D.C., that preceded the attack on the U.S. Capitol.
+Throughout the course of Biden's presidency, Paxton pursued legal action against the administration 106 times.